Stev-create/SMS-Spam-Classifier---ML-Classification/README.md

 ## Overview

-In this Project, I use Machine Learning Approach to classify SMS Messages in SPAM or in HAM.
+In this Project, I use Machine Learning Approach to classify SMS Messages in Spam or in Ham.
 Where <b>Multinominal Naive Bayes and XGBoost Classifier Model</b> has been used in this Project.
 And the Best Model Based on Precision.
 A summary results can be seen below, but for details can be seen in [this notebook](https://github.com/Stev-create/SMS-Spam-Classifier---ML-Text-Classification/blob/master/SMS%20Spam%20Classifier.ipynb).

 ## Summary